 One way to get around this without missing out is to give yourself a treat for lunch.
 Some of the best restaurants offer diners a chance to sample their style and their special dishes with a cheaper, two-course fixed price menu at lunchtime.
-Simpsons in Birmingham, for example, has a lunch menu that costs about £20 per person - substantially less than an evening meal.
+Simpsons in Birmingham, for example, has a 3-course lunch menu that costs less than half their evening meal.

 04 of 12

 Chinese restaurants offer excellent value in most parts of the UK.
 (Must have something to do with the long lease the British once had on Hong Kong.)
 Even in London, it is not hard to have two courses, rice and tea for about £10.
 Depending upon how greedy you are, you can also have a reasonable dim sim feast for about that much.
 And outside of London, lots of Chinese places offer all you can eat lunches for about £5.99.

 Check out the dim sim at The Dragon Palace in the middle of the tourist hotel territory of the Earls Court in London.
 If you'd like to try the buzzy, festive atmosphere of London's Chinatown, you can feast on dim sim at Haozhan on Gerrard Street - our latest discovery and a real treat for cheap eaters.Continue to 5 of 12 below.